Dr Catherine Clay (Co-Director)

 Dr Rebecca Butler

 Rebecca Butler is Lecturer in English at Nottingham Trent University and supports the development of the PPCRG.
 Her main area of research is in nineteenth-century women’s travel writing, with an emphasis on print culture.
-Her first monograph, Revisiting Italy: British Women’s Travel Writing and the Risorgimento, 1844-61, is under contract with the Routledge Research in Travel Writing series, with expected publication in spring 2021.
+Her first monograph, Revisiting Italy: British Women’s Travel Writing and the Risorgimento, 1844-61, was published as part of the Routledge Research in Travel Writing series in May 2021.
 The book examines the relationship between gender, national identity, political advocacy and literary authority in Victorian women’s travel accounts of Risorgimento Italy.
 It considers travel writing in various forms and media from manuscript letters, through serialised articles in periodicals, to privately printed accounts.
-Shorter projects include the forthcoming chapters: ‘Not the Lingo of Fleet Street’: Davies and Periodical Culture’, in W. H. Davies: Essays on the Super-Tramp Poet, ed. by Rory Waterman (Anthem) and a consideration of the role of the press in ‘Writing Tourism’, in The Oxford Handbook of Tourism History, ed. by Kevin James and Eric Zuelow (OUP).
+Shorter projects include the chapter: ‘Not the Lingo of Fleet Street’: Davies and Periodical Culture’, in W. H. Davies: Essays on the Super-Tramp Poet, ed. by Rory Waterman (Anthem, 2021) and a consideration of the role of the press in ‘Writing Tourism’, in The Oxford Handbook of Tourism History, ed. by Kevin James and Eric Zuelow (OUP, forthcoming).

 Ms Victoria Zoe Callus